saif-ellafi/foundryvtt-terrain-randomizer/README.md

 3. Open compendiums and drag The Terrain Randomizer macros into your hotbar!

 **CUSTOMIZATION** - Macros use RollTable by a strict name.
 Import the tables from the compendium and customize them, and will be automatically used, so long the names are not changed!

-## To Do
-* Further customization of probabilities
-* Improve quality of life such as Dice so Nice temporary settings on the macro
-* Figure a way of disabling camera panning when touching screen edges
-* Figure a way of DIce so Nice to reduce the used size of canvas or fix dice location relative to the scene

 ## Author